intel/llvm/sycl/doc/design/CompilerAndRuntimeDesign.md

 by the kernel fusion JIT compiler at runtime, however this output requires finalization by `lld`.
 Rather than adding another dependancy to the fusion jit, a `Requires finalization` property is added the binary.
-The hip plugin will then use the Compiler Object Manager library (`comgr`, part of the hip package) in order to finalize it into a loadable format.
+The hip plugin will then use the AMD Compiler Object Manager library (`comgr`, part of the ROCm package) in order to finalize it into a loadable format.

 Note that the device binary in LLVM IR does not replace the device binary in